Background of the Russo-Georgian War: Relations between Russia and Georgia (until 2004)

 Vladimir Putin became president of the Russian Federation in 2000, which had a profound impact on Russo-Georgian relations.
 The conflict between Russia and Georgia began to escalate in December 2000, when Georgia became the first and sole member of the Commonwealth of Independent States (CIS) on which the Russian visa regime was enforced.
 Eduard Kokoity, an alleged member of the mob, became de facto president of South Ossetia in December 2001; he was endorsed by Russia since he would subvert the peaceful reunification of South Ossetia with Georgia.
 The Russian government began massive allocation of Russian passports to the residents of Abkhazia and South Ossetia in 2002 without Georgia's permission; this "passportization" policy laid the foundation for Russia's future claim to these territories.
 Vladimir Putin said at the Russian parliament in April 2005 that the Dissolution of the Soviet Union "was the greatest geopolitical catastrophe of the century".

-In August 2002, Russia bombed the Georgian territory, which was criticized by the United States Department of State.
+In August 2002, Russia bombed the Georgian territory amidst the Second Chechen War, which was criticized by the United States Department of State.
 In September 2002, Vladimir Putin claimed that Georgia was harboring the terrorists responsible for the September 11 attacks and threatened that Russia would use the right to self-defense and conduct the strikes against the terrorists on the Georgian territory.
 In 2003, President Putin began to consider the possibility of a military solution to the conflict with Georgia.